Linda E. Ginzel

 Linda E. Ginzel is a Clinical Professor of Managerial Psychology at the University of Chicago Booth School of Business and the founder of the Customized Executive Education program.
 She researches, develops curricula, and teaches courses on negotiation, effective leadership, and organizational behavior.
 Ginzel is a two-time recipient of the James S. Kemper Jr. Grant in Business Ethics.

-Ginzel is also the co-founder and president of Kids in Danger, a nonprofit organization which works to protect and promote the welfare and rights of consumers regarding children's product safety.
+Ginzel is also the co-founder and president of Kids In Danger, a nonprofit organization which works to protect and promote the welfare and rights of consumers regarding children's product safety.
 In 2000, President Bill Clinton awarded Ginzel with the President's Volunteer Service Award for her work in national public safety.

 Biography

 Ginzel was born in Seoul, South Korea, but spent her childhood between the United States and Germany.

-She received a bachelor's degree in Psychology from the University of Colorado in 1984, earning both distinction and summa cum laude.
-In 1986, she earned an M.A. in Social Psychology from Princeton University, and later went on to earn a Ph.D in Social Psychology from Princeton University in 1989.
-During her time at Princeton, she studied with Edward E. Jones.
+She received a bachelor's degree in psychology from the University of Colorado Denver in 1984, earning both distinction and summa cum laude.
+In 1986, she earned an M.A. in Social Psychology from Princeton University, and later went on to earn a Ph.D. in social psychology from Princeton University in 1989.
+During her time at Princeton University, she studied with Edward E. Jones.
+Prior to her academic career, Ginzel held various positions.
+She worked at Montgomery Ward, served as a hair salon receptionist, managed an apartment complex, and was a life insurance saleswoman.

-From 1989-1992, she was an Assistant Professor of Organizational Behavior at the Graduate School of Business at Stanford University.
-Then from 1991-1992, she was Visiting Assistant Professor of Organizational Behavior at the Kellogg Graduate School of Management, Northwestern University.
+From 1989 to 1992, she was an assistant professor of organizational behavior at the Stanford University Graduate School of Business.
+Then from 1991 to 1992, she was visiting assistant professor of organizational behavior at the Kellogg Graduate School of Management, Northwestern University.

-In 1992, Ginzel joined University of Chicago Booth School of Business as a Senior Lecturer in Behavioral Sciences.
-Since 1998, she has worked as a Clinical Professor of Managerial Psychology for the University.
+In 1992, Ginzel joined University of Chicago Booth School of Business as a senior lecturer in behavioral sciences.
+Since 1998, she has worked as a clinical professor of managerial psychology for the university.
 In addition, Ginzel is a charter member of the Association for Psychological Science and a member of the Academy of Management.

-Academic Work
+Academic work

-Ginzel leads programs and teaches MBA and Executive Education courses in leadership capital, high performance leadership, the social psychology of management, essentials of effective leadership, managerial psychology, negotiations, and decision-making.
+Ginzel leads programs and teaches Master of Business Administration (MBA) and executive education courses in leadership capital, high-performance leadership, the social psychology of management, essentials of effective leadership, managerial psychology, negotiations, and decision-making.

-Previous Work
+Previous work

 Ginzel established the Corporate Executive Education Program at the University of Chicago Booth School of Business.
 From 1995 to 2004, she managed and grew a custom-designed program, which now ranks number one in the world for Executive Education Programs.
 Ginzel has also designed and taught customized educational programs for a number of Fortune 500 companies.

-In the past, she has taught courses on organizational behavior, interpersonal perception, attribution theory, and general & social psychology to both M.B.A. and Ph.D students at Northwestern, Stanford, and Princeton.
+In the past, she has taught courses on organizational behavior, interpersonal perception, attribution theory, psychology and social psychology to both MBA and Ph.D. students at Kellogg graduate School of Management, Stanford School of Busine, and Princeton University.